Chart Color Schemes

 Tenterfield ranks among the oldest 10% of areas nationwide

-The median age in Tenterfield is 54 years, significantly higher than Rest of NSW's average of 43 and national norm of 38.
-The 65-74 cohort is notably over-represented at 18.8% locally compared to the Rest of NSW average, while the 25-34 age group is under-represented at 6.7%.
-This concentration in the 65-74 age group is well above the national figure of 9.4%.
-Between the 2021 Census and present, the 0 to 4 age group has grown from 4.4% to 6.1%, while the 75 to 84 cohort increased from 10.9% to 12.1%.
-Conversely, the 55 to 64 age group declined from 15.3% to 13.7% and the 65 to 74 group dropped from 20.2% to 18.8%.
+The median age in Tenterfield is 54 years, which is significantly higher than Rest of NSW's average of 43 and considerably older than the national norm of 38.
+Compared to the Rest of NSW average, the 65-74 cohort is notably over-represented at 18.8% in Tenterfield, while the 25-34 age group is under-represented at 6.8%.
+This concentration of the 65-74 age group is well above the national average of 9.4%.
+Between the 2021 Census and now, the 0 to 4 age group has grown from 4.4% to 6.2%, while the 75 to 84 cohort increased from 10.9% to 12.1%.
+Conversely, the 55 to 64 cohort has declined from 15.3% to 13.8%, and the 65 to 74 group dropped from 20.2% to 18.8%.
 By 2041, Tenterfield's age composition is expected to shift notably.
-The 85+ age cohort is projected to expand significantly, increasing by 138 people (85%) from 163 to 302.
-Notably, the combined 65+ age groups will account for 80% of total population growth, reflecting the area's aging demographic profile.
-Conversely, both the 0 to 4 and 35 to 44 age groups are expected to decrease in numbers.
+The 85+ age cohort is projected to expand considerably, increasing by 129 people (74%) from 173 to 303.
+Notably, the combined 65+ age groups will account for 100% of total population growth, reflecting the area's aging demographic profile.
+Meanwhile, both the 5 to 14 and 25 to 34 age groups are projected to decrease in numbers.